dustintdn/wineattributes/README.md

 # Wine Classifier and Wine Quality Characteristers
-The repo was created as a sandbox repo to exercise python techniques.
+The repo was created as a sandbox folder to exercise python techniques.
 The following practice assignments can be found in the notesbooks folder:

 1. wine classification - is it a red wine or white wine?